FIVE FROM FINLAND: Bioeconomy solutions and innovations

 As outlined by the national bioeconomy strategy published in 2014, Finland has a goal of increasing the output of its bioeconomy to 100 billion euros by 2025 and creating 100 000 new jobs.
 Progress towards the goal, deemed “ambitious but realistic” by experts, is facilitated by Finland’s long-term commitment to the circular economy, broad use of clean technology and interest in innovative materials developed with a sustainable approach to nature.

-Earlier this week, Finland hosted the World Bioeconomy Forum – virtually, due to the pandemic – that attracted delegates from over 30 countries and enjoyed significant global support from bioeconomy stakeholders.
+Recently, Finland hosted the World Bioeconomy Forum – virtually, due to the pandemic – that attracted delegates from over 30 countries and enjoyed significant global support from bioeconomy stakeholders.
 The full-day event, broadcast live from Finland’s Ruka, once again provided a great platform to exchange views on the ever more important circular bioeconomy and climate change, as well as to highlight Finnish knowhow.